 You don’t want to put your child’s fish tank just anywhere, especially if you want the fish to survive.
 Common sense will tell you to avoid putting the tank on the edge of a ledge or shelf.

 As I’m sure you know, kids are accident prone and may be more likely to accidentally knock the tank over.
-This won’t end well for the fish or for your child.
+This won’t end well for the fish or your child.

 You also don’t want to put the tank on the floor where kids and anyone else could run into it.
 Also keep the tank away from any direct sunlight to avoid algae growth and away from any doors.
 Fish do not like the sound of opening and closing doors.